pulumi/docs/archetypes/webinar/index.md

     # A bullet point list containing what the user will learn during the webinar.
     learn:
         - ""

+# This section contains the transcript for a video.
+It is optional.
+transcript: |
+    Here is where you would put the transcrip to a recorded video.

 # The right hand side form section.
 form: